Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 4. Priming / moisture planning: Where conditions require it, moisture-aware primers or mitigation layers are built into the specification.

-6. Finish and detailing: Topcoats and finish levels are selected for cleanability, durability, and the right traction balance.
+7. Finish and handover: Topcoats and finish levels are selected for cleanability, durability and the right traction balance.

-Scheduling: we can often coordinate phased work, evenings, or weekends to help reduce disruption to production.
+Scheduling: we can often coordinate phased work, evenings or weekends to help reduce disruption to bakery production.

 Why Choose Priority One Epoxy Flooring